Why life is hot: Introduction

-In a network with cycles, the currents $J^s_{i,j}$ are non-trivial, and it is now possible to tune fitness functions that are not restricted anymore to depend only on the concentrations.
-In particular, the sensitivities $\frac{\partial \ln c^s_i}{\partial \ln J^s_{ij}}$ can be optimized \cite{qian2006metabolic}.
-We will show that this explains why cycles are used ubiquitously in biochemistry to tune a variety of different fitness functions, e.g.: \begin{itemize} \item In protein synthesis the error is reduced with respect to its equilibrium value by means of the Hopfield kinetic proofreading cycle \cite{hopfield1974kinetic,ninio1975kinetic,boeger2022kinetic}. \item When heat shock proteins bind to the proteins that they refold, they show `ultra-affinity', i.e.~a driven cycle is used to enhance the binding affinity over its equilibrium value \cite{nguyen2017thermodynamic,de2014hsp70}. \item Cytoskeletal actin filaments have a much sharper length distribution than they would have in equilibrium. \cite{carlier1997control,erlenkamper2013treadmilling,Xin2009}.
-Here a driven cycle reduces the polydispersity. \item The sensitivity of chemotaxis is optimized by a cycle that is equivalent in structure to the Hopfield proofreading cycle \cite{hartich2015nonequilibrium}. \end{itemize} The extreme concerns so-called `futile' cycles in which a chemical species is disassembled into its building blocks only to be reassembled again without any obvious purpose~\cite{qian2006metabolic}.
+In a network with cycles, the steady-state currents $\Js_{i,j}$ can be different from zero.
+It is now possible to tune fitness functions which depend on the concentrations, the currents and their dispersities.
+In particular, the sensitivities ${\partial \ln \cs_i}/{\partial \ln \Js_{jk}}$ can be optimized.
+The extreme case of optimization by means of a cycle concerns the so-called `futile' cycles in which a chemical species is disassembled into its building blocks only to be reassembled again without any obvious purpose.
 However, if a `futile' cycle is attached to a reaction network, the steady state concentrations are shifted away from their equilibrium values and thus the sensitivity of the network to the boundary conditions is altered.
-As has been previously pointed out, the cycle is now {\it not} at all futile~\cite{qian2006metabolic} if it is placed at the right node to tune the network's response to variations in currents or concentrations \cite{qian2006metabolic, qian2007phosphorylation,beard2008chemical,hartich2015nonequilibrium}.
+As has been previously pointed out, the cycle is not at all futile if it is placed at the right node to tune the network's response to variations in currents or concentrations \cite{qian2006metabolic, qian2007phosphorylation,beard2008chemical}.

-In living organisms, perhaps the most versatile cycles are those involving the hydrolysis of `energy currency' metabolites such as ATP, which are chemiostatted at concentrations very far from their equilibrium values~\cite{mrnjavac2025gtp} (so that in the the DEF cycle in Figure~\ref{fig:tree}(b), E and F may represent ATP and ADP).
-Such coupling of nucleoside-hydrolysis into cycles is highly versatile; but it comes at a cost that is manifested as a ubiquitous characteristic of life: significant amount of heat is produced.
+In living organisms, perhaps the most versatile cycles are those involving the dephosphorylation of `energy currency' metabolites such as ATP, which are chemiostatted\footnote{In the language of stochastic thermodynamics, fixing concentrations by means of reservoirs is called 'chemiostatting' \cite{seifert2011stochastic}.} at concentrations very far from their equilibrium values~\cite{mrnjavac2025gtp}.
+According to biology textbooks, ATP is used for the following purposes: to enable reactions that are energetically unfavourable, to transport substances across membranes, and to do chemical or mechanical work \cite{Alberts2022}.
+We argue that ATP has a fourth and at least equally important task: to optimize the emergent properties of chemical reaction networks by driving them strongly out of equilibrium.